jazir555/GamesDows/README.md

 1. Completely suppressing the taskbar from appearing when Windows Explorer automatically launches in the background.
 The taskbar displays temporarily for ~1 second when explorer.exe launches, which makes it appear over the Big Picture UI; and then it disappears.
 This is not intended behavior, and it is visually distracting.
 Potential solutions are a script written with NIRCMD, or changing the z-order of explorer.exe (or Steam) temporarily via a C++ application.
 I'll have to do more research.

-Coremeter could potentially be adapted to this for the z-order method
+Coremeter could potentially be adapted for the z-order method

 https://github.com/cppshane/CoreMeter